-Public Works

-Lewiston Police Department

-Redevelop Parking Lots

-By reducing the amount of land dedicated to parking spaces and encouraging redevelopment of existing parking lots, Lewiston may make more efficient use of precious urban land for activities that are more affordable, economically viable, and dynamic than car storage.

-Transit

 Improve citylink Bus System

 There are many benefits to maintaining a robust public transportation system, including reduction of single-occupancy vehicles, air pollution, reduced traffic and parking, as well as attracting and meeting the needs of people who either can't or choose not to own a car.
-The L/A region should

-adopt an aggressive strategy to re-invigorate the public transportation system.
+The L/A region should adopt an aggressive strategy to re-invigorate the public transportation system.
 The City should work with ARTC to potentially expand routes and hours of operation, including late evenings to better serve commuter needs and Sundays to better serve the local population.
 A stronger partnership could be built with Lewiston's educational institutions to better serve student users who take the bus.

-Appropriate funds in the LARTC Transportation Improvement Program to fund improvements to the citylink bus system.
+Appropriate funds in the LARTC Transportation Improvement Program to fund improvements to the eitylink bus system.

-Economic & Community Development
+Economic & Community Development Public Works HARTC

-Public Works

-LARTC

 Improve Intra-City Public Transit

-The Vision of Western Maine Rail includes the concept of extending passenger rail service from Portland to Lewiston/Auburn (to a new intermodal facility located at the Auburn-Lewiston Airport, a facility located in downtown Lewiston-Auburn, or both) with future extensions to Bethel and eventually Montreal.
+The Vision of Western Maine Rail includes the concept of extending passenger rail service from Portland to Lewiston/Auburn (to a new intermodal facility located at the Auburn-Lewiston Airport, a facility located in downtown Lewiston-Auburn, or both ) with future extensions to Bethel and eventually Montreal.
 The Northern New England Passenger Rail Authority (NNEPRA) is currently evaluating alternatives for extending the Downeaster Amtrak service to Auburn.

-Until passenger rail becomes a more immediate possibility, Lewiston should look into other forms of intra-city public transit.
+Lewiston should also look into other forms of intra-city public transit.
 The City should pursue bus companies to provide additional, frequent and regional service to Lewiston and potentially locate a new bus station in the downtown to meet the needs of Lewiston residents and students, and to attract potential new visitors to the city.